rrubio/angularJwtAuthorisation/README.md

 Hoping this simple kickstart template will benefit others in adding user registration and validation with JWT Authorisation implemented with NodeJs on the backend, you can find it [here](https://github.com/rrubio/NodeJsJWT).
 Project inspired by Jason Watmore's tutorial with Mockbackend.

+# NodeJs backend + mongodb

+[You can find the back end here](https://github.com/rrubio/NodeJsJWT), make sure you have nodejs, express generator and mongodb installed.

 # Token Storage

 Currently stores token under localStorage - refreshment of token coming soon.